Nutrition and employee benefits

 The average British adult consumes a third of their daily calories at work.
-Although employers rank ‘improving employee wellness’ as a top priority, only 183 companies in the UK have signed up to the Department of Health’s Public Health Responsibility Deal.
+Although employers rank ‘improving employee wellness and nutrition’ as a top priority, only 183 companies in the UK have signed up to the Department of Health’s Public Health Responsibility Deal.

 So, how can businesses support employees in making good nutritional choices to improve workplace health and wellbeing?